-If you already know how to analyze your data in Mplus, but want to learn more about what you are actually doing, or if you want to know more about advanced longitudinal analyses, this course is for you.
+This is a five-day course on structural equation modeling (SEM) using Mplus.
+If you already know how to analyse your data in Mplus, but want to learn more about what you are actually doing, and especially if you want to know more about advanced longitudinal analyses, this course is for you.
 The course consists of in-depth lectures on the fundamentals of Mplus and advanced longitudinal models.

-Days 1-3 consists of in-depth lectures on topics such as: the formulas behind SEM; calculating the number of parameters and degrees of freedom by hand as a way of model checking; how to interpret the TECH1 output; when to worry about the default settings in Mplus; the parameterization of the model; and model fit.
-In addition, diverse longitudinal models are discussed, including recent development with respect to cross-lagged panel models, McArdle’s latent difference/change score models, state-trait models).
+During the first day we focus on the formulas behind SEM, how to calculating the number of parameters and degrees of freedom by hand as a useful way of model checking, how to interpret the TECH1 output, when to worry about the default settings in Mplus, model parameterization, and model fit.
+In the following four days diverse longitudinal models are discussed, including recent development with respect to cross-lagged panel models, the latent difference/change score models, latent growth curve models, latent class growth models, latent transition analysis, and dynamic structural equation models.
 Participants obtain hands-on experience with these topics and models during computer labs.

-Dr. Rebecca Kuiper and Dr. Rens van de Schoot
+Dr. Rebecca Kuiper

 (Master) Students or (post-graduate) researchers who already use Mplus and followed a multiple-day introduction into Mplus, for example the course ‘Introduction to Structural Equation Modeling using Mplus’.
 Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, and communication sciences, may benefit from the course.

 After registration we will ask you to briefly describe your SEM and Mplus experience as well as your expectations from this course, in order to see whether this is the right course for you.